-Goal Outcome Objectives Interventions/ Strategies/ Activities Process Measures Hospital Role Hospital Resources By When Will action address disparity Leverage partnerships and achieve collective impact among LIHC community- partner network Communicate with partners to understand what activities are occurring within which communities Identify potential partnerships and introduce compatible partners Align objectives with organizations currently engagement in Complete Street work to increase sustainable, built environments Provide central local for grant-partners to collaborate and streamline grant activities that support healthy eating and physical activity LIHC will assess resource availability through network of community-partners LIHC will promote collective impact strategies by leveraging existing resources and identifying partnerships Support and participate in Complete Streets Policy work Engagement of two synergistic grants in region: Eat Smart NY (USDA) and Creating Healthy Schools and Communities (NYS DOH) Develop efficient surveys and polls which will capture information about parallel projects within Nassau County Communities.
-Manage and ongoing involvement in partnerships with continued effort to identify partnership and streamline activities Work closely with Local Health Departments and organizations engaged in Complete Street work, identify opportunities for partnership or support PHIP to participate in grant-partner meetings, share initiatives which can be used to meet grant deliverables and identify community-partners who may be working in at risk communities on similar projects Include community partners in ongoing community needs assessment activities.
-Include community partners in Hospital Community Advisory Council.
-Support local Health Department and Complete Streets work.
-Identify and support collaborative grant opportunities.
-Long Island Community Health Survey and hospital database of responses.
+Goal Outcome Objectives Interventions/ Strategies/ Activities Process Measures Hospital Role Hospital Resources By When Will action address disparity Leverage partnerships and achieve collective impact among LIHC community- partner network 1.
+Communicate with partners to understand what activities are occurring within which communities 2.
+Identify potential partnerships and introduce compatible partners 3.
+Align objectives with organizations currently engagement in Complete Street work to increase sustainable, built environments 4.
+Provide central local for grant-partners to collaborate and streamline grant activities that support healthy eating and physical activity 1.
+LIHC will assess resource availability through network of community-partners 2.
+LIHC will promote collective impact strategies by leveraging existing resources and identifying partnerships 3.
+Support and participate in Complete Streets Policy work 4.
+Engagement of two synergistic grants in region: Eat Smart NY (USDA) and Creating Healthy Schools and Communities (NYS DOH) 1.
+Develop efficient surveys and polls which will capture information about parallel projects within Nassau County Communities.
+2. Manage and ongoing involvement in partnerships with continued effort to identify partnership and streamline activities 3.
+Work closely with Local health departments and organizations engaged in Complete Street work, identify opportunities for partnership or support 4.
+PHIP to participate in grant-partner meetings, share initiatives which can be used to meet grant deliverables and identify community-partners who may be working in at risk communities on similar projects Will include community partners in ongoing community needs assessment activities.
+Will include community partners in Hospital Community Advisory Council.
+Will support local health department and Complete Streets work.
+Will identify and support collaborative grant opportunities.
+Will participate in Long Island Community Health Survey and hospital database of responses.
 Annually reassess community contacts and partners.
 Add to Community Advisory Council guest list as appropriate.
-Hospital website, and community partners Work cooperatively and support LIHC grant efforts.
-Support and increase Evidence-Based Community- Programming Efforts Promote and advance evidence- based community programs Support DSRIP efforts to increase programming throughout the region Connect members with providers of Stanford Model programs including: Diabetes-Self Management Program and Chronic Disease Self-Management program Partner with DSRIP PPS to increase program availability.
-Establish relationship with key providers of this program, PHIP staff member to become trained as a DSMP peer- leader and lead programs within the community setting Work in partnership with PPS to identify community locations where Stanford Model programs will take place Support DSRIP efforts to provide location for programs.
-Engage existing community partners to support events.
+Will use hospital website and community partners to promote initiatives.
+Will work cooperatively and support LIHC grant efforts.
+Support and increase Evidence-Based Community-Programming Efforts 1.
+Promote and advance evidence-based community programs 2.
+Support DSRIP efforts to increase programming throughout the region 1.
+Connect members with providers of Stanford Model programs including: Diabetes-Self Management Program and chronic disease Self-Management program 2.
+Partner with DSRIP PPS to increase program availability.
+1. Establish relationship with key providers of this program, PHIP staff member to become trained as a DSMP peerleader and lead programs within the community setting 2.
+Work in partnership with PPS to identify community locations where Stanford Model programs will take place Establish relationship with the Nassau County Dept. of Aging Stanford Model programs.
+Support DSRIP efforts to provide location for programs.
+Stanford model chronic disease Self-Management program initiated at the Hospital DeMatteis Center in the Spring of 2016.
+Plan to continue to offer.
+Also Hospital is site for "Stepping On" falls prevention.